 Notice is hereby given to the public in general and to the Borrower and Co-borrower in particular that the below described immovable property mortgaged/charged to the Secured Creditor, will be sold on “As is where is Basis” & “As is what is Basis” and “Whatever there is Basis” and “Without recourse basis” on 30th January 2026 at 11.00 am to 12.00 pm (last date and time for submission of bids is 29th January 2026 up to 4.00 PM) for recovery of outstanding amount.

 Omkara Assets Reconstruction Pvt.
 Ltd., acting in its capacity as Trustee of Omkara PS 22/2020-21 Trust (OARPL) has acquired entire outstanding debts lying against above said borrower & co-borrower vide Assignment Agreement dated 26th February 2021 along with underlying security from Fullerton India Credit Company Limited (FICCL).
 Accordingly, OARPL has stepped into the shoes of FICCL, the original secured creditor and has become entitled to recover dues and enforce the securities.
-Further OARPL vide Assignment Agreement dated 19th March 2025 transferred the said account to Omkara PS 21/2024-25 Trust for initiating / continuing the legal action.
+Further, OARPL vide Assignment Agreement dated 19th March 2025 transferred the said account to Omkara PS 21/2024-25 Trust for initiating / continuing the legal action.

 The description of the Borrower and Co-borrower and the amount outstanding along with Interest and Expenses due to OARPL from below mentioned borrower and co-borrower and description of the Immovable Property, reserve price and the earnest money deposit (EMD) and known encumbrances (if any) are as under: -